ezratock/rename-and-relocate-screenshots-after-each-capture-mac/README.md

 # rename-and-relocate-screenshots-after-each-capture-mac
-A script that takes a screenshot in interactive mode and then prompts the user to rename and relocate it.
+A script that takes a screenshot in interactive mode and prompts the user to rename and relocate it.
 Easy to trigger the script with a custom keyboard shortcut or function key!
-Your default name and location for screenshots stored on your Mac are still easily accessible during use.
+The default name and location for screenshots stored on your Mac are still easily accessible during use.
 Compatible with MacOS 10.6 or later.

 # Installation
 ### Clone the repository to your computer